BulelaCool/AgriEnergyConnect/README.md

 # Agri-Energy Connect Platform

+Agri-Energy Connect is a role-based ASP.NET Core MVC web application that connects agricultural producers (Farmers) with energy service providers (Employees).
+Employees can register farmers, while farmers can log in to manage and track their product listings.
 This project is a prototype web application built with **ASP.NET Core MVC** and **Entity Framework Core**.
 It supports a role-based access system for two user roles: **Employees** and **Farmers**.

 ## Table of Contents